 One Planet Plot

-After working with Edinburgh chef, Fred Berkmiller for the launch of the 2017 One Planet Picnic, we are delighted to be working with him on a new programme of support for schools to experience growing, cooking and eating across the seasons and the academic year.
+After working with Edinburgh chef, Fred Berkmiller for the launch of the 2017 One Planet Picnic, we were delighted to work with him on a new programme of support for schools to experience growing, cooking and eating across the seasons and the academic year.

-The ‘One Planet Plot’ project brings together chef Fred with pupils from Musselburgh Grammar School and Dalkeith High School to work in the garden that supplies his two Edinburgh restaurants.
-Pupils from both schools have been introduced to some new ingredients, tried new tastes and produced a delicious lunch.
-They will be returning to the garden again in the new year to build on their experience, develop their knowledge and skills and savour the accomplishment of making and sharing some really good food.
+The ‘One Planet Plot’ project brought together chef Fred with pupils from Musselburgh Grammar School and Dalkeith High School to work in a garden that supplies his two Edinburgh restaurants.
+Pupils from both schools were introduced to some new ingredients, tried new tastes and produced delicious lunches including a superb Christmas lunch.
+The One Planet Plot activities covered planting, growing, prepping and cooking produce.